yjgong/WirelessNetworking/GNU/README.md

 # Project GNU Radio

-This directory stores the code and report for the projce GNU Radio.
+This directory stores the code and report for the project GNU Radio.

-To run the program, use the command `$ python xxx.grc`.
+To run the program, open the `SignalDetector.grc` file using GNU Radio Companion and press the Run button.